 From the yard we could see the Bunker Hill Monument, but we didn’t go there.

 By this time it was early afternoon.
 We’d walked about three miles and hadn’t eaten a bite since breakfast.
 I was loving every minute of it, but my family was wearing out.
-My Mom, who was 70, was doing pretty well, as was Beth, who was five, even though she had to take twice as many steps as the rest of us.
-My Dad, who was 76, had a bad back and was suffering.
-My wife had a sore foot and was limping the whole way.
 We decided to tour the U.S.S.
 Constitution, then head back.
 I’ll cover that tour in a separate post.

 The taxi had two levels, one with seats down below, and a standing-only area in the back.
 I chose to stand and video-taped the entire 15-minute trip so my family wouldn’t miss anything.
 Shortly after we left the dock, a guy came around to collect the fare … are you ready for this? … $1.00.
 I realized after I got off that I hadn’t taken a picture of it, so I snapped one through a fence.

 Boston across the Charles River from the Navy Yard.
-The white steeple of Old North Church can be seen in amongst the modern buildings.
+The white steeple of Old North Church can be seen in among the modern buildings.

 I walked the short distance to the Globe Bookstore and found my family sitting on a bench across the street.
 They had been worn out when they left me.
 By this time they were absolutely beat.
 When they found out I’d taken the water taxi, they were understanding, although I had to look very, very closely to notice it.
 It was several days before Dad quit hassling me about it.
 I left them sitting on the bench while I went into the bookstore.
-I didn’t have the heart to stay more than five minutes, but I did buy a book on old baseball stadiums that Sal had told me about.
+I didn’t have the heart to stay more than five minutes, but I did buy a book on old baseball stadiums.
 When I came out, we took the long walk back to the car.
 It wasn’t really that long, but it seemed like it.
-By this time, I was tired and I had taken the taxi.
+By this time, I was tired—and I had taken the taxi.
 I took these photos in the morning when we first passed the store.
 (It hadn’t opened yet.)
 The woman in the photo was feeding the pigeons.
-She saw us watching her and said to Sally, “Don’t you feel sorry for them?
+She saw us watching her and said to my wife, “Don’t you feel sorry for them?
 Nobody cares about them.”
 We nodded.
 She departed when her supply of food ran out, and there was nobody left to care about the pigeons except us.
-Fortunately, Dad had bought an Egg-McMuffin at a nearby McDonald’s, taken a bite, then given the rest to Beth.
+Fortunately, Dad had bought an Egg-McMuffin at a nearby McDonald’s, taken a bite, then given the rest to my daughter.
 She unselfishly shared it with the birds.